stevebuik/Stu/README.md

 ## Questions Stu can answer

 Stu was built to answer questions about your javascript artifacts.
-All features exist to these questions:
+All features exist to answer these questions:

 | Question | Feature |
 |----------|---------|